-These ideas are ranked roughly from those on which progress has been made to those that are still pipe dreams.
-Many are presented as descriptions of books that don’t yet exist; it may be old-fashioned, but I still believe that a good book can change the world.
+These ideas are things I might have done if I hadn’t done Software Carpentry.
+Many are presented as descriptions of books that don’t yet exist becauase I still believe that a good book can change the world.
 If you’d like to help with any of them, or take one on yourself, please let me know.

 Sex and Drugs and Guns and Code: What Everyone in Tech Needs to Know About Politics, Economics, and Power

 Inspired by books like Physics for Future Presidents and The Imposter’s Handbook, this book is aimed at people who need to understand the big picture, but have limited time in which to do it.
 Rather than science or programming, it introduces ideas and methods that are commonplace in the social sciences, and illustrates that “the way things are” is neither inevitable nor accidental.
-From the reasons racial discrimination persists despite its illogical economic inefficiency to the ways in which “flat” organizations actually operate, it gives readers a toolbox for thinking about society: the society that tech is reshaping for both better and worse.
+From the reasons racial discrimination persists despite its illogical economic inefficiency to the ways in which “flat” organizations actually operate and how cognitive biases affect us all, it gives readers a toolbox for thinking about society: the society that tech is reshaping for both better and worse.